 Many citizens are now concerned about this new initiative and fear that small illegal cases—like using a fake ID—will trigger denaturalization proceedings.

 If you’re an immigrant or a naturalized citizen, speak with The Law Offices of Lloyd E. Bennett, Esp., P.C. today!
 Call (800) 909-8129 to learn about your legal options as soon as possible.
+Our New Jersey immigration lawyers are ready to answer your questions.
 Se Habla Espanol.